I had a glimmer something was wrong when I tried to reach the Grey Goatee Research Geeks with a mundane question about golf, of all things.

 He was fast and skilled, and his improvs fit in — he wouldn’t have been in Walter Becker’s band if they hadn’t — that night at The Gorge, the first time I saw Steely Dan live.
 Good player, and lucky to have Steely Dan on his resume.
 I hope the kid learned something when Walter stepped out-front to play lead.
 He wasn’t fast, not so you’d notice, just dead on; not flashy, just Dan-perfect.

-I don’t have a Dan scholar’s knowledge of who wrote what or which part of what songs, but Donald Fagen said today it was a true collaboration, like an old married couple finishing each other’s sentences.
+I don’t have a Steely Dan scholar’s knowledge of who wrote what or which part of what songs, but Donald Fagen said today it was a true collaboration, like an old married couple finishing each other’s sentences.

 And today there’s no couple, so, no Steely Dan.
-To bastardize the great Walter Becker: “Please make it clear/when his day is done/he got a place to go” … ’round and ’round and ’round, on eight-track players everywhere.
+To bastardize the great Walter Becker: “Please make it clear/when his day is done/he got a place to go” … ’round and ’round and ’round and ’round, on eight-track players everywhere.